 Skills – Must have the ability to communicate with physicians and staff.
 Must be skilled in performing physical assessments, and in detecting and reporting abnormalities.
 Must be organized and committed to detail.
 Must be skilled in the use of medical equipment and, in the performance of procedures, including but not limited to nebulizers, EKG machines, and fetal heart monitors.

 Licenses – Must possess a valid license to practice in the state of Virginia, as a result of a written exam for practical nursing.
 As appropriate, must possess a valid driver’s license, vehicle insurance, a good driving record, and a have a willingness to utilize own vehicle, as needed, to travel in connection with employment.

-Seeking LCSW for our Newport News office
+Seeking LCSW for our Newport News, Virginia Beach/Chesapeake offices

 The LCSW facilitates the provision of mental health / substance abuse services to patients.
 Coordinates patient services to include: linking clients to community resources and/or providers, providing counseling and crisis intervention, maintaining up to date client case management records and other related case management functions.

 Responsibilities: Duties include performing clinical assessment, diagnosis, orientation, treatment planning, individual/group counseling, drug education, record keeping, case management, crisis planning and discharge planning for clientele.